What & Where to Eat in Santiago de Compostela

 Tarta de Santiago is one of the city’s must-try desserts.
 This moist almond cake is covered with powdered sugar and features an imprint of the cross of Santiago (St. James).
 Paired with a cup of coffee, it’s the perfect pick-me-up between sightseeing stops.

-A slice of Galician almond cake dusted with powdered sugar on a table beside two cups of coffee.
+A slice of almond cake dusted with powdered sugar on a table beside two cups of coffee.

 Tarta de Santiago is the quintessential Galician dessert.